Individual, Couples, & Single Session Therapy

 At CAPS, USF students can be seen for brief, intermittent individual therapy to address a variety of concerns.
-Therapy typically begins with an initial "intake" appointment, which is pre-scheduled (by calling or stopping by CAPS during business hours).
-This appointment begins with the student completing computerized assessment paperwork to help us better understand the student's background, history, and reason for seeking help at CAPS.
-Then, the student and therapist talk about the student's concerns to determine what next steps make sense; these may involve additional therapy appointments at CAPS, a group or workshop at CAPS, referral to other USF resources, or referral to off-campus resources, and/or steps the student can take outside of therapy.
+Therapy typically begins with an initial "intake" appointment, which is scheduled by calling or stopping by CAPS during business hours.
+The intake begins with the student completing computerized assessment paperwork to help us better understand their background, history, and reason for seeking help.
+Then, the student and therapist talk about the student's concerns to determine what next steps make sense; these may involve additional therapy appointments at CAPS, a group or workshop at CAPS, referral to other USF resources, referral to off-campus resources, and/or steps the student can take outside of therapy.

 Single Session Therapy

-- Needing advice or perspectives about a recent interpersonal conflict (e.g., with a friend, roommate, partner, or family member) or pattern of conflict
+- Recent conflict (e.g., with a friend, roommate, partner, or family member) or a pattern of conflict

 - Needing to make a decision and wanting to talk it through with someone objective

-- Wanting to learn more about mental health and treatment options, at CAPS or elsewhere
+- Needing information about mental health and treatment options at CAPS, or about therapy in general

-- Having concerns about a friend or loved one who is having a hard time and needing advice about how to best support them
+- Concerns about a friend or loved one who is having a hard time